pe2kmv/svxsds/README.md

 ## Change APRS settings over the air
 * Start the text message with #A followed by a space to flag an APRS settings command
 * settext [new APRS beacon text]: this command changes the APRS beacon text to the string between the square brackets.
 Example: '#A settext Hello out there' changes the beacon text to 'Hello out there'
+* setsymb [symbol table][symbol]: this command changes the APRS symbol at the map.
+Example: '#A setsymb /f' changes the symbol to a fire truck.

 ## Work in progress
 * APRS Status integration